Overview

 In some cases, Fieldwire uses the file names and bookmarks of your plans to give the sheets numbers and descriptions, so how you name your files can affect how the plans are named in Fieldwire.
 There are four common upload scenarios for which you will receive the following tips.

-In the following video, you can see how the uploaded plans can be edited either individually or in bulk.
+In this GIF, you can see how the uploaded plans can be edited either individually or in bulk.

 Upload a Plan Revision

-There are various options for uploading new Plan versions.
+Here are two options for uploading new Plan versions.

-Option 1: Via the blue “+New plan” button.
-If a plan with the same name is already stored in Fieldwire, version control is activated and you have the option of resolving the version conflict by assigning the new Plan status to the old one by clicking on “Add as new version” or deleting the uploaded Plan by clicking on “Delete new sheet”.
+Option 1: Upload via the blue “+New plan” button.
+If a plan with the same name is already stored in Fieldwire, version control is activated and you have the option of resolving the version conflict by assigning the new Plan status to the old one by clicking on “Add as new version”, or deleting the uploaded Plan by clicking on “Delete new sheet”.

 Note: You can also activate the version conflict by uploading the plans and then renaming them to the existing plan name in Fieldwire.
 See the section: “Naming Plans”.

 Option 2: The new Plan version can also be added directly to the previous Plan.
-To do this, open the plan, click on “Version control” at the top right and then on “+New version” in the window that appears.
+To do this, open the plan, click on “Version control” at the top right, and then choose “+New version” in the window that appears.

 Version Control